airbop/airbop-simple-jar/README.md

 ### Building the jar from source.

 If you want to modify the jar and recompile it feel free.
-Grab the source from our [github repository](https://github.com/indigorose/airbop-simple-jar/tree/master/jars) and have fun with it.
+Grab the source from our [GitHub repository](https://github.com/indigorose/airbop-simple-jar/tree/master/jars) and have fun with it.

 If you are fixing a bug in the

 To build the jar if you want:

-cd into: airbop-simple-jar/src
+cd into: AirBop-simple-jar/src

     >android update project -p .
     >ant jar

-airbop.jar will be built intp:
+airbop.jar will be built into:

-    airbop-simple-jar\src\bin
+    AirBop-simple-jar\src\bin